almagribii/almagribii/README.md

-# GitHub Profile: [Your Name]

----

-Hello! 👋 I'm [Your Name], a passionate **Software Engineer** dedicated to building innovative and efficient software solutions.
+Hello! 👋 I'm Brucad Al Magribi, a passionate **Software Engineer** dedicated to building innovative and efficient software solutions.
 With in-depth experience in **Android Development** and **Backend Development**, I love transforming complex ideas into responsive applications and scalable systems.

 ---